Doctoral Faculty CUNY Graduate Center

 Dr. Gupta’s research interests are interdisciplinary and draw upon the fields of the history, philosophy and sociology of education; postcolonial theory; urban education; international and comparative education; and early childhood teacher education.
 Her scholarship is focused on teacher preparation with an emphasis on the themes of cross-cultural perspectives on teaching, learning, and development; socio-cultural-historical constructivism in teaching and learning; and the impact of globalization on teacher preparation and practice.
 The integration of these themes also appears in her teaching at the Masters and Doctoral levels.
-As a Fulbright Senior Research Scholar in 2009-10 she has conducted a multi-country examination of current directions in early education and urban teacher preparation policies in response to the effects of globalization in South Asia.
+As a Fulbright Senior Research Scholar she has conducted a multi-country examination of current directions in early education and urban teacher preparation policies in response to the effects of globalization in South Asia.

 Gupta, A. (2006).
 Early Childhood Education, Postcolonial Theory and Teaching Practices in India: Balancing Vygotsky and the Veda.
 New York, NY: Palgrave Macmillan (1st edition).